liquid2-org/liquid2-reference-implementation/notes.md

    a. and the argument is a primitive value, the argument value is converted to its string representation.

-   b. and the argument is a singular query, the query result value is converted to its string representation.
+   b. and the argument is a drop, ...

-   c. and the argument is a non-singular query, it is an error condition.

 2. If a number is expected,

-   a. and the argument is a string, the argument is converted to its equivalent int or float.
+   a. and the argument is a string, the argument is converted to its equivalent int or float... or an error if the string can't be cast to a number

    b. otherwise it is an error condition